Hendri1988/WASP/README.md

 ## 🎭 Easter Egg

-If you're from HR reading this: Hi! 👋
+If you're Boss/HR/Manager reading this: Hi! 👋

 Maybe instead of monitoring every mouse click, you could try:
 - Trusting your employees